-FORM 10- Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OF OF 1934 2 15(d) OF THE SECURITIES EXCHANGE ACT For the quarterly period ended March 31, 2012 TRANSITION REPORT PURSUANT TO SECTION 13 OF OF 1934 R 15(d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Commission file number : 1-11718 EQUITY LIFESTYLE PI (Exact Name of Registrant as Speci • Maryland (State or Other Jurisdiction of Incorporation or Organization) 36-3857664 (I.R.S.
-Employer Identification No.) Two North Riverside Plaza, Suite 800, Chicago, Illinois (Address of Principal Executive Offices) 60606 (Zip Code) (312) 279-1400 (Registrant's Telephone Number, Inclu ling Area Code) Indicate by check mark whether the registrant (1) has filed all reports required to be not the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes ⊠ No □ · · · · · · · · · · · · · · · · · · · Indicate by check mark whether the registrant has submitted electronically and positived to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of that the registrant was required to submit and post such files).
-Yes 🗵 No  of this chapter) during the preceding 12 months (or for such shorter the ( Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, "accelerated filer," and "smaller reporting comparison of "large accelerated filer," and "sm ; Larg ge accelerated filer 🗵 Accelerated filer Non -accelerated filer Smaller reporting company Yes Indicate by check mark whether the registrant is a shell company (as defined in Ru $\square$ $No$ $\boxtimes$ le 12b-2 of the Exchange Act).
-Indicate the number of shares outstanding of each of the issuer's classes of commo on stock, as of the latest practicable date: 41,310,093 shares of Common Stock as of May 2, 2012.
+1 011111 4 - ☑ QUARTERLY OF 1934 REPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANGE ACT For the quarterly period ended Ju nne 30, 2012 ☐ TRANSITION OF 1934 REPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Commission file number: 1- 11718 E(QUITY LIFESTYLE PR (Exact Name of Registrant as Specifie Maryland · · · · · · · · · · · · · · · · · · · (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) verside Plaza, Suite 800, Chicago, Illinois (Address of Principal Executive Offices) 60606 (Zip Code) (312) 279-1400 (Registrant's Telephone Number, Including Area Code) during the preceding 12 m ark whether the registrant (1) has filed all reports required to be fit on this (or for such shorter period that the registrant was required to 90 days.
+Yes 🗵 No 🗆 led by Section 13 or 15(d) of the Securities Exchange Act of 1934 o file such reports), and (2) has been subject to such filing required to be submitted a ark whether the registrant has submitted electronically and posted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of the vas required to submit and post such files).
+Yes ⊠ No □ ark whether the registrant is a large accelerated filer, an accelerate celerated filer," "accelerated filer" and "smaller reporting company d filer, a non-accelerated filer, or a smaller reporting company.
+See y" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer \boxtimes Accelerated filer J Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company] Indicate by check m ark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No 区 Indicate the number of shares outstanding of each of the issuer's classes of common s tock, as of the latest practicable date: 41,333,589 shares of Common Stock as of of August 1, 2012.